19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Resumption of proceedings

-250\.—(1) When an inquiry or trial or other proceeding is —
+250\.—(1) When an inquiry or a trial or other proceeding is —

 (a) postponed for the accused to be detained for observation in a psychiatric institution under section 247; or